rasumovsky/51_HggDM/README.md

-# A search for dark matter produced in association with a Higgs boson
+# An ATLAS search for dark matter produced in association with a Higgs boson

 ### Introduction
 This package implements an analysis of ATLAS Experiment data designed to look